xan1242/NFS_CustomJukebox/README.md

 This does NOT replace the music data itself.
 To modify music data, use a tool such as [MPFmaster](https://github.com/xan1242/MPFmaster).

 This is also unrelated to the [XNFSMusicPlayer](https://github.com/xan1242/xnfsmusicplayer) project.
-This is intended to modify the music playlist via the internal music player of the game, whereas the aformentioned project is intended to modify the music via a custom player.
+This is intended to modify the music playlist via the internal music player of the game, whereas the aforementioned project is intended to modify the music via a custom player.

 ## Usage

-1. Create a folder somewhere within the game files (by default it's "CustomPlaylist")
+1. Create a folder somewhere within the game files (by default it's "CustomPlaylists")

 2. Set that path in the main ini file (PlaylistFolder) - skip if you're using the default path

-3. Create ini files with event IDs in hexadecimal format as their filenames (aka pathevent in Attrib/VLT)
+3. Create an ini file (or multiples) which will contain your playlist data (or modify StockPlaylist.ini to your liking)

-4. Inside the ini, define the track properties (name, album, artist, index) - check TrackExample.ini (or 12345678.ini in the release package) for more and detailed info
+4. Inside the ini, define the track properties for each track (name, album, artist, index) - check PlaylistExample.ini for more and detailed info or StockPlaylist.ini as another example.

 (for Pro Street) This plugin _will_ overwrite the playlist data within the save file, which will make the playlist unusable.
 Follow the instructions below to fix it